 South Africa is home to the Cradle of Humankind World Heritage Site in Krugersdorp, near Johannesburg.
 This site includes Sterkfontein, Swratkrans, Kromdraai and Environs and stretches for 47 000 hectares, or over 180 square miles.
 This site was deemed to be a World Heritage Site due to its palaeo-anthropological significance.
 Some of the world’s most valuable information in terms of the origin of man has been discovered in this area.
 The site comprises an excess of 200 caves, 13 fossil sites and different stone tools and implements that are typical of those used by ancient human beings.
 The prehistoric animal remains include those of sabre-toothed felines, giant hyenas and short-necked giraffes.

 Societies of Homo sapiens were not always considered to be civilisations because of their nomadic lifestyle and their lack of a structured language or written history.
 However, it is from these human beings that current civilisations exist.
 They formed the basis of the current population and, no doubt, shared the core values and emotions that human beings today experience.
 As these, our ancestors, congregated around water sources and plains that were rich in wildlife, they began to form communities of families.
-Cooperation
+Cooperation and mutually beneficial relationships made transport and trade easier and better for the entire community.
+Their nomadic way of life also led to the development of civilisations, as each group of prehistoric men brought their own unique customs and traditions with them to new territories.

 Being such an integral pillar of the current human society, it is no wonder that these predecessors and Africa’s status as the Cradle of Humanity intrigues scientists and explorers right up to our modern day.